 The two-storey outshut behind the parlour seems to have contained an original stair as well as a small end room on each floor, the upper of these lit by a window with three arch-headed lights.

 With thanks to Stephen Heywood and Robert Smith of the Suffolk Historic Buildings Group.

-The Grapes is a listed building in Cross Street, now a private residence, formerly known as the Grapes Inn.
+The Grapes is a listed building in Cross Street, formerly known as the Grapes Inn.
 It is timber framed with a thatched roof.
 It is a former open hall house of c.15th century, the upper end rebuilt and enlarged c.1700.
 The original roof is intact and is considerably smoke-blackened.
 A floor was inserted in the hall in the late 16th century.